 The number of radiographic projections required to define a lesion will depend on the extent and location of the lesion.
 The common views are:

-· Sternum towards the X-ray tube; vertebrae against cassette or on the table.
+• The sternum is towards the x-ray tube; the vertebrae are against the cassette or on the table.

-· Used to evaluate the cranial mediastinum, ventral contour of the heart, and ventral lung region.
+• This view is obtained to evaluate the cranial mediastinum, ventral contour of the heart and ventral lung region.

-· Vertebrae towards the X-ray tube; sternebrae against cassette or on the table.
+• The vertebrae are towards the x-ray tube; the sternebrae are against the cassette or on the table.

-· Used to evaluate the caudal mediastinum, overall contour of the heart, the aorta, and the dorsal lung region.
+• This view is obtained to evaluate the caudal mediastinum, overall contour of the heart, the aorta and the dorsal lung region.

-· In both projections, the beam is centered on the fifth thoracic vertebra; the vertebrae and sternebrae are superimposed; the elbows are adducted, and the skin folds are moved laterally.
+• In both of these projections, the x-ray beam is centered on the fifth thoracic vertebra; the vertebrae and sternebrae are superimposed; the elbows are adducted, and the skin folds are moved laterally.

-· Left lateral surface of the torso is toward the X-ray tube; the right lateral surface of the torso is against the cassette.
+• The left lateral surface of the torso is toward the x-ray tube; the right lateral surface of the torso is against the cassette.

-· Used to evaluate the left lung field, mediastinal structures, left side of the diaphragm, esophagus, and pericardial sac.
+• This view is obtained to evaluate the left lung field, mediastinal structures, left side of the diaphragm, esophagus and pericardial sac.

-· Right lateral surface of the torso is toward the X-ray tube; the left lateral surface of the torso is against the cassette.
+• The right lateral surface of the torso is toward the x-ray tube; the left lateral surface of the torso is against the cassette.

-· Used to evaluate the right lung field, mediastinal structures, right side of the diaphragm , and pericardial sac.
+• This view is obtained to evaluate the right lung field, mediastinal structures, right side of the diaphragm and pericardial sac.

-In both projections the beam is centered on the fifth intercostal space; the sternum is lifted slightly away from table; the forelimbs are pulled forward, and the skin folds are moved dorsally and/or ventrally.
+• In both lateral projections the beam is centered on the fifth intercostal space; the sternum is lifted slightly away from the table; the forelimbs are pulled forward, and the skin folds are moved dorsally and/or ventrally.

 Radiographs of the thorax are usually obtained during inspiration unless you suspect pneumothorax or free pleural fluid.
 Free gas or fluid is easier to define when the animal is in expiration.